metabrainz/bookbrainz-dev-docs/docs/musicbrainz.rst

 In additions to the versioning system, "deleting" an entity in BookBrainz is only ever a "soft delete", meaning we mark the entity as deleted but keep all their editing history.
-This allows us to resurect 'deleted' entities if need be.
+This allows us to resurrect 'deleted' entities if need be.

 Aliases
 =======